PMG purchases Landmark Community Newspapers

-Paxton Media Group, parent company of the Log Cabin Democrat, announced Tuesday the purchase of Landmark Community Newspapers LLC, a chain of daily and weekly newspapers based in Shelbyville, Kentucky.
+Paxton Media Group, parent company of the Van Buren County Democrat, announced May 25 the purchase of Landmark Community Newspapers LLC, a chain of daily and weekly newspapers based in Shelbyville, Kentucky.

-The deal, which was finalized this week, includes the purchase of all 46 newspapers in the Landmark chain.
+The deal, which was finalized last week, includes the purchase of all 46 newspapers in the Landmark chain.

 “We are very excited to add these newspapers into the PMG portfolio,” said Jamie Paxton, PMG president and CEO.
 “PMG believes strongly in the value of local newspapers and the vital role they play in the communities that they serve.
 We appreciate Landmark choosing us to be the new stewards of these important community assets.”